MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/manipulable-setup.md

     - **Hand Pose Size**: Size of the hand pose from 0 – 1.
     - **Override Hand Rotation:** TBD
     - **Enable IK Tracking**: Whether or not the avatar's arm will reach towards the object while manipulating using IK targeting.
-        -   **Constrain IK Spherical**: If true, arm IK will be done on a sphere.
+        -   **Constrain Arm Within Sphere**: If true, arm IK will be done on a sphere.
 This will cause the avatar arm to not stick straight out.

 ## Highlight Settings